SovnSkyrim/Aldrnari/README.md

 # Noteworthy Mods and what gameplay to expect.

 An entire document has been made to give you as much information as I could without going too deep in analysis of mods.
 This document is called **[Modified Gameplay.md](https://github.com/SovnSkyrim/Aldrnari/blob/main/Modified%20Gameplay.md)** and acts as a second readme for the core gameplay and questions about what to expect.
-So go read [it](https://github.com/SovnSkyrim/Aldrnari/blob/main/Modified%20Gameplay.md).
+So go read [it](https://github.com/SovnSkyrim/Aldrnari/blob/main/Modified%20Gameplay.md)!

 # Installation
 ### Prerequisites
 #### PC Specifications
-Aldrnari is meant to use every single inch of my computer, here are my specs:
+Aldrnari is meant to use every single inch of my computer, and here are my specs:
   - I7-7700k
   - 1080Ti Zotac - 11GB of VRAM
   - 32GB of 3200mhz DDR4 RAM

 Full PC Part Picker setup is [here](https://fr.pcpartpicker.com/list/ZHQQgt).
-I would recommend atleast 8GB for 1080p and for 1440p, you will need a minimum of 10GB of vram, although more is highly recommended.
-I do not have stable 60FPS on 1440p everywhere with my setup because frankly, I do not care about it if combat is fluid and I can take sexy screenshots.
-The average is 60FPS with dips in 50FPS in very few areas, all this at 1080p because my screen is a 3840x1080p (no I don't play in ultrawide, that's pointless and no support will be offered for that neither).
+I would recommend atleast 8GB of VRAM for 1080p, and for 1440p you will need a minimum of 10GB of VRAM, although more is highly recommended.
+I do not have stable 60FPS on 1440p everywhere with my setup because, frankly, I do not care about framerate if combat is fluid and I can take sexy screenshots.
+The average is 60FPS with dips in 50FPS in very few areas at 1080p because my screen is a 3840x1080p (no I don't play in ultrawide, that's pointless and no support will be offered for that either).

-No performance options are available for now as this is a Beta, it will change at some point potentially.
-If your PC does not meet the spec required for this list, my other list [QWEST!](https://github.com/SovnSkyrim/QWEST), will probably work for you.
+No performance options are available for now as this is a Beta; however, this may change at some point.
+If your PC does not meet the specifications required for this list, my other list, [QWEST!](https://github.com/SovnSkyrim/QWEST), will probably work for you.
 It's made so that everyone can play it.

 Disclaimer: Any questions regarding the specs and performance of the list will be redirected to here if you're asking me.
 I cannot stress how much I will not change the performance of the list.
 It is primarily made for screen-archery with innovative gameplay.
 You are free to modify the list once you have it to fit your frames dream, but I will not support you in doing so.
 #### Size on Drive